 The theme of the grade 6 program is Community Building.
 The highlight of this program is a fast-paced survival game similar to hide-and-go-seek in the woods.
 Other activities include canoe and kayak skills, a low-ropes course, and outdoor living skills to prepare them for the grade 7 program.

 The grade 7 theme is Leadership Development, to help the students find the leader within.
-Leadership comes in many forms, and through this program the boys discuss their own strengths and weaknesses; they are put in many team-oriented situations, such as setting up camp, fire building, or an Eco-Challenge, all of which call on different skills and leadership styles to accomplish the required task.
-This four-day, three-night program includes one overnight, where the boys not only sleep outdoors, but also cook their dinner over the fire.
-These skills are in preparation for the grade 8 canoe trip in Algonquin Park.
+Leadership comes in many forms, and through this program the boys discuss their own strengths and weaknesses; they are put in many team-oriented situations such as setting up camp, fire building, or an eco-challenge, all of which call on different skills and leadership styles to accomplish the required task.
+This three-day, two-night program includes one overnight, where the boys not only sleep outdoors, but also cook their dinner over the fire.
+These skills are in preparation for the grade 8 trip.